maclong9/harvard-compsci/Introduction/02-Arrays/README.md

 3. **assembling**:
   Next up the compiler will take the Assembly Code from the previous step and convert it to [Machine Code](https://en.wikipedia.org/wiki/Machine_Code).
 4. **linking**:
-   The way linking works is by taking all of the compiled `.c` files that are mentioned or referenced by an `include <{libname}.h>` sort of stitching them together so they can utilise the functions from one another.
+   The way linking works is by taking all of the compiled `.c` files that are mentioned or referenced by an `include <{libname}.h>` and sort of stitching them together so they can utilise the functions from one another.

 > [!NOTE]
 > The code is only converted to assembly if you are using `gcc` if you are using the more modern `clang` which is built on LLVM it instead compiles to LLVM IR.